Treatment

 Mohs surgery is used in areas such as the face where every millimeter of skin is at a premium and must be preserved.
 During this procedure, a small layer of tissue is removed and then examined; this process is then repeated until the tissue is free of cancer.
 Mohs micrographic surgery conserves the most tissue possible by precisely removing cells layer by layer, and it has the highest rate of success in treating basal and squamous cell carcinomas.

-Surgery
+Skin Cancer Surgery

-Surgery usually is the first treatment for melanoma or skin cancer.
+Surgery is usually the first treatment for melanoma or skin cancer.
 If melanoma is detected early, surgical removal of the tumor — known as resection or excision — is likely to be successful.
 Surgical treatments include the following:

 Simple Excision: Highly abnormal precancerous moles or other skin lesions may require only simple excision.
 They are surgically removed along with their margins.